Weakly Supervised 3D Open-vocabulary Segmentation: Conclusion

 \section{Conclusion}

-In this study, we address the challenge of 3D open-vocabulary segmentation by distilling knowledge from the pre-trained foundation models CLIP and DINO into reconstructed NeRF to achieve high-precision 3D segmentation without requiring fine-tuning or segmentation annotations.
+In this study, we address the challenge of 3D open-vocabulary segmentation by distilling knowledge from the pre-trained foundation models CLIP and DINO into reconstructed NeRF in a weakly supervised manner.
 We distill the open-vocabulary multimodal knowledge from CLIP with a Selection Volume and a novel Relevancy-Distribution Alignment loss to mitigate the ambiguities of CLIP features.
 In addition, we introduce a novel Feature-Distribution Alignment loss to extract accurate object boundaries by leveraging the scene layout information within DINO features.
 Our method successfully recognizes long-tail classes and produces precise segmentation maps, even when supplied with limited input data, suggesting the possibility of learning 3D segmentation from 2D images and text-image pairs.

-\subsection{Acknowledgement}
+\section{Acknowledgement}

 We sincerely thank Zuhao Yang, Zeyu Wang, Weijing Tao, and Kunyang Li for collecting the dataset.
+This project is funded by the Ministry of Education Singapore, under the Tier-1 project scheme with project number RT18/22.

 { }